Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 AAP-PEI (i-site Excellence Program)

-Focused on transforming teaching practices and educational experimentation, acquiring educational equipment, and supporting artistic and cultural initiatives in training programs.
+Focused on transforming teaching practices and educational experimentation, acquiring educational equipment, and supporting artistic and cultural activities in training programs.

 Objective